martinparr/template-infra/README.md

 # template-infra
-This will be the template from infra repositories.
+This will be the template for infra repositories.